Mark Hadfield: Film

-In film, he has appeared in: Dummy, A Cock and Bull Story, Felicia's Journey, In the Bleak Midwinter, Mary Shelley's Frankenstein, Century and Just Like a Woman.
+In film, he has appeared in: Dummy, A Cock and Bull Story, Felicia's Journey, In the Bleak Midwinter, Mary Shelley's Frankenstein, Century, Just Like a Woman and Belfast.

-He also appeared in the Heinekin Adverts with Sylvestra Le Touzel.
-(Water in Majorca).
+He also appeared in the Heineken Adverts with Sylvestra Le Touzel (Water in Majorca).

 Radio

 Hadfield's radio appearances include: A High Wind in Jamaica, The Trial of Ruth Ellis, Talk of the City and Fungus the Bogeyman.